awsdocs/amazon-ec2-user-guide-windows/doc_source/authorizing-access-to-an-instance.md

 **Warning**
 If you use `0.0.0.0/0`, you enable all IPv4 addresses to access your instance using RDP\.
 If you use `::/0`, you enable all IPv6 address to access your instance\.
 This is acceptable for a short time in a test environment, but it's unsafe for production environments\.
 In production, you authorize only a specific IP address or range of addresses to access your instance\.

-For more information about security groups, see [Amazon EC2 Security Groups for Windows Instances](using-network-security.md)\.

 Windows Firewall may also block incoming traffic\.
 If you're having trouble setting up access to your instance, you may have to disable Windows Firewall\.
 For more information, see [Remote Desktop Can't Connect to the Remote Computer](troubleshoot-connect-windows-instance.md#rdp-issues)\.

 ## Adding a Rule for Inbound RDP Traffic to a Windows Instance<a name="add-rule-authorize-access"></a>